Skip to main content

 Landscape and Soils

-Cindy and Steven Scott’s property, Glen Elgin, lies approximately 15 kms west of Henty in the Lower Slopes region of the Riverina, south-west NSW.
+Cindy and Steven Scott’s property, Glen Elgin, lies approximately 15 km west of Henty in the Lower Slopes region of the Riverina, south-west NSW.
 The local landscape is mostly undulating rises with the occasional broad ridge and steeper hill.
-The often long lower slopes are associated with drainage lines and alluvial fans.
+The often long, lower slopes are associated with drainage lines and alluvial fans.

-The local soils reflect periods of erosion (soil loss) and deposition (eroded soil that is transported and deposited elsewhere), with soil depth varying from shallow on the ridges and crests, to deep on the lower slopes.
-The upper slopes are mostly texture-contrast soils (sandy or loamy topsoil overlying clays), which may be acidic or sodic (dispersive).
-Deep (150-500 cm) alluvial and colluvial soils feature lower in the landscape, where the Scotts have also identified black clay soils.
+The local soils reflect periods of erosion (soil loss) and deposition (eroded soil that is transported and deposited elsewhere), with soil depth varying from shallow on the ridges and crests to deep on the lower slopes.
+The upper slopes are mostly texture-contrast soils (sandy or loamy topsoils overlying clay subsoils), which are commonly sodic (dispersive), but may also be non-sodic, with a soil pH that is either neutral or acidic.
+Alluvial and colluvial soils may feature lower in the landscape, where the Scotts have also identified black clay soils.

 More about the Scotts